PoNIx2/excel_greper/README.md

 ```
 Sub SearchExcelFilesAndOutputResults()
     Dim folderPath As String
-    Dim fso As Object
-    Dim folder As Object
-    Dim file As Object
-    Dim wb As Workbook
-    Dim ws As Worksheet
     Dim searchString As String
-    Dim found As Range
     Dim resultWb As Workbook
     Dim resultWs As Worksheet
     Dim resultRow As Long